Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Evaluation

-We compare the various combinations of sampling methods (ABR BVH vs. extended brick BVH), spatial subdivion/majorant traversal data structures (brick bounds, ``macrocell'' grid), and implementation using ray tracing hardware (RTX BVH) vs. CUDA software implementation (kd-tree traversal, DDA) against the baseline of using ABRs for both traversal and sampling.
-We use the data sets from \cref{fig:majorants3}.
-The table also shows majorants obtained for the data sets when either using ABRs, bricks, or a grid as spatial subdivision.
+For the evaluation we concentrate on runtime and memory performance of the different combinations of acceleration structures.
+Our goal is to compare the performance of two segment traversal structures: one adaptable to transfer function changes (sections \cref{sec:abr-traversal}, \cref{sec:brick-traversal}, \cref{sec:grid-traversal}), and one optimized for a single transfer function (\cref{sec:reference}).
+Another question we explore is if spatial acceleration structures (grids, kd-trees) have an advantage over object structures (BVHs)---or the other way around, when being used for ray segment traversal; we are also interested in if, for this kind of volume data it is beneficial to use the same acceleration structures for traversal and sampling.
+And finally, we want to explore if a universal combination of acceleration structures exists, or if the choice is predominantly dependent on the data set and transfer function.

-For the grid benchmark, it is conceivable that the grid resolution and cell spacing should be proportional to the number of AMR cells; yet, due to the irregular nature of the data, determining good grid dimensions is not as obvious.
-We therefore separately evaluated rendering performance for global illumination rendering with different grid sizes (cf. \cref{fig:grid-eval}).
-Based on that we chose $128^3$ (cloud), $128\times128 \times64$ (meteor-20k, meteor-46k), $1024\times1024\times256$ (gear), and $512^3$ (exajet), respectively, as the number of macrocells for the ensuing experiments.
+We compare the various combinations of sampling methods (ABR BVH vs. extended brick BVH), spatial subdivion/majorant traversal data structures (extended bricks, brick bounds, macrocell grid), and implementation using ray tracing hardware (RTX BVH) vs.\ software DDA, against the baseline of using ABRs for both traversal and sampling.
+We use the data sets from \cref{fig:majorants3}, which also shows majorants for the acceleration structures.

-Our target system for the performance evaluation is a GPU workstation with an NVIDIA A6000 GPU (48~GB GDDR memory) and 64~GB main memory.
-We concentrate on memory consumption and rendering performance.
-The first benchmark (``DL'') focuses on interactivity and computes direct lighting (camera ray, plus one shadow ray towards a point light for next event estimation).
-The second benchmark (``MS'') computes full global illumination with multi-scattering (isotropic phase function, russian roulette path termination, ambient light surrounding the whole scene).
-Results for our experiments can be found in \cref{tab:results}.
-We also report the average number of spatial partitions traversed vs. the number of samples taken per partition in \cref{fig:histo-eval}.
+Our target system for the performance evaluation is a GPU workstation with an NVIDIA GeForce RTX~4090 GPU (24~GB GDDR memory) and an Intel i7-6800K CPU and 128~GB main memory on the host.
+Our evaluation concentrates on memory consumption and rendering performance.
+We compute full global illumination with multi-scattering (isotropic phase function, russian roulette path termination, ambient light surrounding the whole scene).
+We use two transfer functions---one that generates a high-opacity visualization (cf.\ first column in \cref{fig:majorants3}, ``spiky''), and a second that results in a more translucent appearance (``foggy'').
+For the grid benchmark, we first empirically determined optimal grid dimensions, the result of which is presented in \cref{fig:grid-eval}.
+Based on that we chose $128^3$ (cloud), $128\times128 \times64$ (meteor-20k, meteor-46k), $512\times512\times256$ (gear), and $512\times256\times384$ (exajet) for the remaining experiments.
+The performance results in frames/sec.\ can be found in \cref{tab:results}.
+We also report peak GPU memory consumption and the total memory consumption (i.e., during rendering, when acceleration structures were built and temporary memory freed) in \cref{tab:results-mem}.